Exhibition pavilions for historic horse-drawn Wagons

 In such a pleasant natural setting, it was important that the final structure sat well within the parkland setting.

 The new pavilion structures were conceived to work in tandem with an existing rudimentary pole frame structure housing an original wagon on the site.
-Community & Educational uses were a key part of the brief and a COLA ( Covered Outdoor Learning Area ) was created as part of the roof form to accommodate local school groups.
+Community & Educational uses were a key element of the brief and a COLA ( Covered Outdoor Learning Area ) was created as part of the roof form to accommodate local school groups.

 The conceptual intention was to create a focal point by arranging the two new pavilions to form a ‘horseshoe’ with the existing structure, to provide a North-facing Courtyard and have the roof profiles pitch down to achieve an intimate scale towards the enclosing Courtyard.